UF-OCR/covid-data-dashoard/README.md

 Live preview: https://ocr-apps.ctsi.ufl.edu/dashboard

 This dashboard performs analysis and prepares visualization for the University of Florida's COVID-19 proposals, IRBs and Enrollment data.
-Uses SB-Admin 2 template designs with Flask and Google Charts.

 ### Tech Stack